Why Do Some Lavender Wax Melts Cause Reactions and Others Don’t?

 Fragrance oils are complex, and responsible makers understand it's best to avoid sweeping "safe for all" statements.

-Knowledge is Your Superpower
+Knowledge Is Your Superpower

 Understanding this complexity isn't to discourage you from exploring scented products.
 It's to empower you to make informed choices!